The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Beam transfer function uncertainty as a function of the number of observations

 The scaling of the beam fitting performance with the number of input simulations needs to be quantified.
 From Figure \ref{fig:all_freqs_snr}, we conclude an increase in the SNR, by about half an order of magnitude when increasing the number of available observations by a factor of ten.
-Ideally, we would like the benefit of increasing the input number of observations to be strongly pronounced on the \textbf{beamlib} results, as well.
-We test this by running the beam fitting code for the same optimal parameters used for the results shown in Figures \ref{fig:all_freqs_profs} and \ref{fig:all_freqs_wfs_errors} but alter the number of input observations we provide to the code each time.
+Ideally, we would like the benefit of increasing the input number of observations to be strongly pronounced on the \texttt{beamlib} results, as well.

+We test this by running the beam fitting code for the same parameters used for the results shown in Figures \ref{fig:all_freqs_profs} and \ref{fig:all_freqs_wfs_errors} but alter the number of input observations we provide to the code each time.
 This number ranges again from 5 to 50 observations.
-We construct distributions of $10^{3}$ samples of the 10 strongest error modes of the recovered beam transfer function, as calculated from \textbf{beamlib}, and we estimate the standard deviation of these distributions per observation number and frequency band.
+We construct distributions of $10^{3}$ samples of the 10 strongest error modes of the recovered beam transfer function, as calculated from \texttt{beamlib}, and we estimate the standard deviation of these distributions per observation number and frequency band.

 Figure \ref{fig:all_freqs_luncertainty} shows the fractional standard deviation of the beam transfer function uncertainty distribution with respect to the best-fit estimation as a function of the observation number for four frequency bands centred on 93, 145, 225 and \SI{280}{\giga\hertz}, respectively.
 The uncertainty decreases by a factor of $\gtrsim$ 2 when increasing the number of input observations we feed to the code by a factor of ten.
 This result is consistent for all four frequency bands.